-This article will first provide details about the definitions of transparency and trust.
-Second, it will explore the relationship between the two concepts, in the light of current research on the topic.
+The article will first provide details about the definitions of transparency and trust, focusing on their polysemous and multi-faceted characteristics, as well as their use in multiple fields, including philosophy, political science, psychology, economy and law.
+Secondly, it will investigate into the relationship between the two concepts, in the light of current research on the topic.
+Several studies have already suggested a paradoxical relation: on the one hand, transparency reduces the asymmetry of information and might increase trust in government.
+On the other hand, the lack of knowledge, resulting from such an asymmetry, is precisely the reason why citizens put their trust (including a part of faith) in their representatives.
 Finally, using open data indexes and access to information requests as proxies for transparency, the article will investigate into the relationship between disclosure of information, implication of the citizens and their level of trust, and present our key findings and limitations.